alexk101/micrography/README.md

 ```
 ## Data

-Sample data for this repo is taken [STEM images and associated parameters for Sm-doped BFO](https://doi.org/10.5281/zenodo.4555978).
+Sample data for this repo is taken from [STEM images and associated parameters for Sm-doped BFO](https://doi.org/10.5281/zenodo.4555978).

 ## Usage